Kaya-Sem/Ugentopoly/src/main/java/INFO.md

-create an initialisor method that builds lists of tiles with appropriate data, to be able to give them to the initializer of the bars
+create an initialisor method that builds lists of tileViews with appropriate data, to be able to give them to the initializer of the bars

 - create a dictionary off all tile